Fresh Summer Spring Rolls are packed with vegetables (and chicken), rolled in lettuce leaves and rice paper, for a tasty snack or meal.

 dipping a Summer Spring Roll

-Summer rolls are wrapped (rolled) in a translucent rice-wrapper and served cold.
 Spring rolls are are wrapped in a dough made of flour and water, and then fried.
-Our friend, Vicky, used to make the best fried spring rolls and they’d be devoured quickly.
-She’d serve them nice and hot with a homemade sweet chili sauce.
-So good!
+Our friend, Vicki, used to make the best fried spring rolls and they’d be devoured quickly.
+She’d serve them nice and hot with a homemade sweet chili sauce for our soccer teams.
+They were amazing!

 julianned cucumber in a bowl